 Pre-requisites:

 Obtain the Transfer Key with ZPE support.
-You must contact ZPE support and provide them with the serial numbers of the devices you want to add.
-Once ZPE verifies that the devices are available for transfer, they will provide you with a Transfer key.
+Contact ZPE support and provide them with the serial numbers of the devices to add.
+Once ZPE verifies that the devices are available for transfer, they will provide the Transfer key.

-Perform the following actions to add single or multiple devices to your company in ZPE Cloud using Transfer Key:
+Perform the following actions to add single or multiple devices to the company in ZPE Cloud using Transfer Key:

-5. A confirmation message states that the devices have been loaded into your company in ZPE Cloud.
-The devices are listed in the Devices > Available tab.
+A confirmation message states that the devices have been loaded into your company in ZPE Cloud.
+The devices are listed in Devices::Available.

 This will enroll the devices in the ZPE Cloud.
-Once the device is enrolled, it is listed in the Devices > Enrolled tab.
+Once the device is enrolled, it is listed in Devices::Available.

 Note: Adding a device by Transfer Key can only be done through ZPE Cloud and not via CLI or Shell.